An $\alpha$-Stable Approach to Modelling Highly Speculative Assets and Cryptocurrencies: Data

 \section{Data}

 To calculate returns, we used the first difference of cryptocurrency's log close price from 1 Dec 2011 to 31 Dec 2017, 7 August 2015 to 20 April 2018, 5 August 2013 to 20 April 2018 for bitcoin, ethereum and ripple, respectively.
 We use daily data from Yahoo Finance and it was stationary at first difference of log close price.
-Table 1 shows summary statistics of bitcoin return data and we note that, for instance, ripple data has a kurtosis of 22.325 which is by far more than the kurtosis that is fit for a normal distribution.
+Table \ref{tab:summary} shows summary statistics of bitcoin return data and we note that, for instance, ripple data has a kurtosis of 22.325 which is by far more than the kurtosis that is fit for a normal distribution.

-Figure 1 shows the bitcoin closing price and the first difference of closing price from 31 December 2011 to 31 December 2017.
+Figure \ref{fig:btc} shows the bitcoin closing price and the first difference of closing price from 31 December 2011 to 31 December 2017.

-We note that, for instance, return for ripple has a kurtosis of 22.325 which is by far more than the kurtosis that is fit for a normal distribution.
-As a result, a non-Gaussian approach is necessary in order to understand the distribution of cryptocurrencies’ returns.
+Since the kurtosis for all cryptocurrencies under study is greater than 3, a non-Gaussian approach is necessary in order to model and understand the behaviour of cryptocurrencies’ returns.
 Jarque-Bera test rejects the null hypothesis that the returns are normally distributed at 5\% significance level.
 The purpose of this paper is to fit stable distribution to bitcoin returns and compare the goodness of fit with other heavy tailed distributions such as student-t distribution.
 Furthermore, we observe frequent jumps in the return data of bitcoin and consequently the assumption of finite variance in this case may not hold.
 Stable distribution which assumes infinite variance can explain the data better than the normal distribution in this case.
+To our knowledge, this is the first paper to use $\alpha-$stable process to model cryptocurrencies.